Abdo-2024/B1.1-coding-practical-mt24/README.md

     License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.# B1.1-coding-practical-mt24